DeeptiPoluru/wtnic-release/readme.md

         python infer_unseen_docs.py <year> <threshold> <top>
         ```

-        After succesfull execution of this program, it'll store all the calculated vectors for companies in the file at
+        The execution of this program may take around a week to complete.
+After succesfull execution of this program,
-        `2000/private_keyedvectors_2000`.
+        it'll store all the calculated vectors for companies in the file at `2000/private_keyedvectors_2000`.

         For this program, we have two additional parameters which are used to prune the unnecessary peer score calculation.
         `threshold` is a floating point number, which is used as a threshold for similarity score, below which we won't